 To make an appointment, please call 0411 966 210.
-Please note that you may have to leave a message.
+Please note it is likely that you will have to leave a message.
 However, your call will be returned as soon as possible, usually by the next business day.
-If you feel uncomfortable about making a telephone call, you can also send an email.
+You can also email Reception at email@example.com to enquire about booking an appointment.

-Appointments are available in Marrickville on Thursday and Saturday and typically for 55 minutes.
-Some after hours appointments are offered but these are subject to availability.
+Appointments are available in Marrickville.
+After hours appointments are offered but these are subject to availability.
 Appointments are typically for 55 minutes.
 Most people find it helpful to have therapy sessions once a week or once a fortnight.
 The frequency will usually decrease towards the end of treatment.